Code-Institute-Submissions/Where-s-Next-/README.md

 ## Credits

 **Code**
-* Bootstrap4: Bootstrap was used throughout the project to ensure the website was responsive.
+* [Bootstrap4:](https://getbootstrap.com/) Bootstrap was used throughout the project to ensure the website was responsive.

-* Https://developers.google.com/maps/documentation/javascript/overview: was used as refrence to embed the google maps/places & search facility.
+* [Google Developers](Https://developers.google.com/maps/documentation/javascript/overview:) was used as refrence for google maps/places & search facility.

-* YouTube & https://www.w3schools.com/ were used to assit in the coding for the reset button and the radio buttons.
+* YouTube & [W3Schools](https://www.w3schools.com/) were used to assit in the JavaScript coding to enable the reset button.

 **Content & Media**

-Images were sourced from Pixaby and the authours are:
+Images were sourced from [Pixaby](https://pixabay.com/) and the authours are:

-- Main Image - image by free-photos from Pixabay
+- [Main Image](https://pixabay.com/photos/books-reading-beach-vacation-918521/) - image by free-photos from Pixabay
-- Amalfi coast - image by Anemone from Pixabay
+- [Amalfi coast](https://pixabay.com/photos/amalfi-amalfi-coast-coast-cliff-2254776/) - image by Anemone from Pixabay
-- New York - image by Jo Wiggijo from Pixabay
+- [New York](https://pixabay.com/photos/usa-new-york-manhattan-view-1778524/) - image by Jo Wiggijo from Pixabay
-- Cancun - Image by aladecuervo from Pixabay
+- [Cancun](https://pixabay.com/photos/sea-beach-cancun-mexico-vacations-931734/) - Image by aladecuervo from Pixabay
-- Paris - Image by StockSnap from Pixabay
+- [Paris](https://pixabay.com/photos/bird-couple-beak-paris-2590901/) - Image by StockSnap from Pixabay
-- Switzerland -Image by Jörg Vieli from Pixabay
+- [Switzerland](https://pixabay.com/photos/winter-hochybrig-4697776/) -Image by Jörg Vieli from Pixabay
-- Maldives - Image by romaneau from Pixabay
+- [Maldives](https://pixabay.com/photos/maldives-beach-holiday-ocean-666122/) - Image by romaneau from Pixabay